babycourageous/renedellefont.com/src/writing/svelte-tetris-part-six.md

 </script>
 ```

-{% 'svelte-tetris-stats-giant-pieces.png', 'Our statistics pieces are too big.', 'Our statsitcs pieces are drawn... but way too big.' %}
+{% figure 'svelte-tetris-stats-giant-pieces.png', 'Our statistics pieces are too big.', 'Our statsitcs pieces are drawn... but way too big.' %}

 OK.
 The size of the rendered pieces is something else we need to leave to props.
 That way our statistic pieces can be scaled down to fit.